Edit this page

 globalContext

-The globalContext object is used for storing global information (typically used by all/many pages).
+The globalContext object is used for storing global information (i.e. information shared by multiple pages).

-For example, it can be used to hold a list of URLs for generating a navigation menu, such as the list of links of vike.dev's navigation menu.
+For example, you can use globalContext to save the list of URLs for a navigation menu.

 If you store information (e.g. globalContext.someData = 42) then it's available anywhere in your app until the process is terminated.
-You can acess globalContext anywhere by using getGlobalContext() and pageContext.globalContext.
+You can access globalContext anywhere by using getGlobalContext() and pageContext.globalContext.
+You can define globalContext properties on the server-side while using +passToClient for accessing them on the client-side.

 See also: API > pageContext.

 It only provides information at runtime.
-To get information loaded at build-time, see getVikeConfig() instead.
+To get information at build-time, see getVikeConfig() instead.

 Built-in